SlawomirWisniewski73/VectorDiff/readme_ENG.md

 We encourage collaboration!
 See `CONTRIBUTING.md` for rules and guidelines.

 ### License
+- This project is released under GNU AFFERO GENERAL PUBLIC LICENSE as of July 2, 06.40PM
-This project is licensed under the MIT License - see the `LICENSE` file for details.
+- Project downloaded before July 2, 06.40PM is released under MIT license - see `LICENSE` file for details.

 ---